 On November 28, 2018, Georgians elected their next president in the second round, in the last direct presidential elections before the country fully switches to a parliamentary system.
 Salome Zurabishvili, an independent candidate endorsed by the ruling Georgian Dream (GD) party, won the election by securing 59 percent of the vote against opponent Grigol Vashadze from United National Movement (UNM) who received 40 percent.
 Zurabishvili received the largest number of votes in the first election round on October 28 but did not reach the 50 percent threshold needed to win.
 Observers assessed that elections were largely competitive but not fair.
 Some irregularities and incidents occurred during the voting, however, they did not seriously affect the outcome.

-By Emil A. Souleimanov
+By Emil A. Souleimanov and Huseyn Aliyev

 The Central Asia-Caucasus Analyst is a biweekly publication of the Central Asia-Caucasus Institute & Silk Road Studies Program, a Joint Transatlantic Research and Policy Center affiliated with the American Foreign Policy Council, Washington DC., and the Institute for Security and Development Policy, Stockholm.
 For 15 years, the Analyst has brought cutting edge analysis of the region geared toward a practitioner audience.